mehulagg/gitlab/doc/user/search/advanced_global_search.md

 ### Faster searches

-Advanced Search is based on Lucene, which uses an inverted index that provides results in 1-2 seconds in most cases.
+Advanced Search is based on Elasticsearch, which is a purpose built full text search engine that can be horizontally scaled so that it can provide search results in 1-2 seconds in most cases.

 ### Promote innersourcing